COMPARE

 Why are teams looking for ARGUS alternatives?

-Common reasons include high per-seat costs ($5,000-15,000+/year), a desktop-only interface that feels dated, limited deal structure support beyond DCF, and slow adoption of AI capabilities.
-Teams want faster underwriting, document extraction, and broader model coverage without the ARGUS licensing overhead.
+Common reasons include high per-seat costs ($18,000+/year), a desktop-first interface that feels dated, limited deal structure support beyond stabilized-asset DCF, no document-processing pipeline, and slow adoption of AI capabilities.
+Teams want faster underwriting, document extraction, broader deal-type coverage, and Excel-native output without the ARGUS licensing overhead.

 Can I switch from ARGUS to Apers?